Missionary Diocese of Navajoland

 The Missionary Diocese of Navajoland, also known as the Episcopal Church in Navajoland, is a Missionary Diocese of the Episcopal Church in the United States of America.
 It is in Province 8 of the Episcopal Church and its diocesan offices are located in Farmington, New Mexico.

+In 2024, the diocese reported average Sunday attendance (ASA) of 113 persons, a relative decrease from 201 ASA in 2016.
+Between 2017 and 2023, reported membership increased from 666 persons to 800.
+The 10 congregations of the diocese had $25,302 in plate and pledge income in 2024.

 Establishment and history

 Created by General Convention in 1978 as the Navajoland Area Mission, the Missionary Diocese of Navajoland comprises portions of the Navajo Reservation as well as parts of Arizona, New Mexico and Utah (see map).
 Its missionary status provides the diocese with more oversight from the Office of the Presiding Bishop and the House of Bishops.
 Prior to its creation, the Church's ministry to the Navajo people was overseen jointly by the three Episcopal dioceses of the Rio Grande, Arizona and Utah.

 The first full-time appointment to Navajoland was Frederick W. "Fred" Putnam, Suffragan Bishop of the Episcopal Diocese of Oklahoma since 1963.
 He commenced in January 1979 and served until his retirement in January 1983.
 Although 61 at the time of his appointment, he came to the Mission with a strong sense of purpose and focus on the building up of indigenous ministry.

 The Presiding Bishop then appointed Wesley Frensdorff, Bishop of Nevada until January 1985 and subsequently Assisting Bishop in the Episcopal Diocese of Arizona, as Assisting Bishop.
 Bishop Frensdorff held the position in Navajoland concurrently with his other appointments.
 Following Bishop Frensdorff's death in a plane accident in May 1988, the Presiding Bishop appointed William "Dub" Wolfrum, Suffragan Bishop of Colorado, as interim bishop.
 He served until March 1990.